I was convinced my baby deserved a better mum

 Both my babies suffered from digestive problems and would scream in discomfort for hours at a time, and both times I cut out cows milk from my diet.
 But I became obsessive over everything that passed my lips, convinced I was slowly poisoning my baby through my breast milk.
 At one point, I considered a total elimination diet, eating only pear and lamb, until my mother talked me out of it.

-One night, staying at my parents' house while my husband was in Italy for his father's funeral, I was delirious with exhaustion after two hours trying to settle my miserable screaming baby.
+One night, staying at my parents' house while my husband was in Italy, I was delirious with exhaustion after two hours trying to settle my miserable screaming baby.
 I thought about putting the baby down, walking out the front door and stepping in front of a bus.
 Five minutes later I was tearfully apologising to my son, nuzzling his neck, promising I'd never leave him.
 I have never had suicidal thoughts and that moment terrified me into action.
 In the morning I told my mother how I'd felt.
 And after half an hour of arguing with her - I insisted I could get better by myself - I agreed to start taking anti-depressants.
 Within a week, I had stopped crying every day - something I hadn't even realised I'd been doing - and the cloud lifted.

 A year later, I am still on anti-depressants, and still see Danny and the team from the Chelsea and Westminster perinatal service.
 They've been a godsend.
 I feel content with being "good enough".
 I feel no shame about my struggles.
 In fact I feel like shouting my story from the rooftops - if only to help other new mothers who feel like I did.

-I know how lucky I am but I am concerned for the women who aren't - who don't have someone fighting their corner with the GP, who don't have private medical insurance, who don't live in a postcode that provides such excellent services.
+I know how lucky I am but I am concerned for the women who aren't, who don't have someone fighting their corner with the GP, who don't have private medical insurance, who don't live in a postcode that provides such excellent services.
 In the four years since my first baby, I've noticed a real change in the way people talk about mental health, but I would like to see a real change in the way mothers-to-be are prepared for what might happen, so it doesn't come as such a shock.

 And if a new mother even breathes a whisper about feeling down, she should be taken deadly seriously - because this can be deadly.
 If you feel like I did, you don't have the "baby blues", you are unwell and need medical attention, just as you would for a broken leg or the flu.
 New mothers are vulnerable enough (both physically and mentally) without having to fight to be heard.